lagartoxa/finances/README.md

 # Description
 Project I made to control my own finances and also study React and FastAPI.

+## The Road so Far
+I'm still finishing the structure.
+So far I have integration with SQLAlchemy, Alembic, React and some basic installation scripts but no real feature yet.

 # How to Install
  - Create a user 'project' with password 'project' on postgres and a database called 'finances'.
 (TODO: make the database more secure)